Onkokain/the-doors/README.md

 F: Toggle Fly Mode (Debug builds only)

+# Inspiration
+My main inspiration to build this copy was the Roblox game 'Doors'.
+I've always been fascinated by the concept of the game and wanted to recreate it on my own, add new features and improve the overall gameplay loop.
+I've always been fascinated by 3D games and I took this opportunity to make one on my own.
 # Development Status
 This is my first 3D project, and I am currently pushing updates every few days.